-Updated 08/20/21.
+Updated 07/25/22.
 When people don’t use toner as part of their daily skincare routine, it’s usually because they’re unclear of its purpose.
 They see it as an unnecessary step in an otherwise well-rounded routine.
 They wonder, Is using a toner really worth it?
-How much can a toner really do for my skin?
+And, How much can a toner really do for my skin?

 5 Major Benefits of Toner

 I always say that skin cells are like fish in that they need water to survive.
 An easy way to hydrate your skin is through the use of toner.
 Here’s how I suggest using one: cleanse your skin, apply toner, leave it damp on your skin, then immediately follow up with your next product.
 Doing this will offer an instant boost of hydration to thirsty skin cells.

-3. A Toner Can Balance Your Skin’s pH
+3. Toners Can Balance Your Skin’s pH

-Toners often contain active ingredients to help calm the skin, control oil production, deliver antioxidant benefits, help skin combat breakouts, and more.
+Toners often contain active ingredients to help calm the skin, control oil production, deliver antioxidant benefits, help combat breakouts, and more.
 Also, it is thought that moist skin is actually 10 times more permeable than dry skin.
 This means that by leaving your skin damp after you apply toner, and applying your next product immediately after, you’re allowing active ingredients to penetrate deeper into your skin.
 This can, in turn, enhance the results of your skincare routine.

-5. A Toner Can Support Your Skin’s Natural Protective Barrier
+5. Toners Can Support Your Moisture Barrier

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
+Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”